-Individual taxpayers who itemize their deductions may claim a deduction for unreimbursed, jobrelated expenses to the extent those expenses and other miscellaneous deductions exceed 2 percent of adjusted gross income.
+Individual taxpayers who itemize their deductions may claim a deduction for unreimbursed, job-related expenses to the extent those expenses and other miscellaneous deductions exceed 2 percent of adjusted gross income.
 Such deductions may not be allowed for purposes of the alternative minimum tax.

-For taxable years 2002 through 2007, taxpayers who are K-12 teachers and certain other school personnel in a school for at least 900 hours during a school year may deduct, whether or not they itemize, up to \$250 paid or incurred in connection with books, supplies, computer equipment and other equipment and supplemental materials used in the classroom.
+Taxpayers who are K-12 teachers and certain other school personnel in a school for at least 900 hours during a school year may deduct, whether or not they itemize, up to \$250 paid or incurred in connection with books, supplies, computer equipment and other equipment and supplemental materials used in the classroom.
+This provision expired on December 31, 2007.